tgstation/tgstation/code/game/objects/effects/spawners/random/readme.md

 ```

-2. Sort the list from highest probability on the top, to lowest probability on the bottom.  (aka your rarest items for your spawner will be at the bottom of the list)
+### Sort the list from highest probability to lowest

 Good: